faizanali2k05/faizanali2k05/README.md

 ---

-# 🚀 Current Goals
+# Current Goals

-🔥 Build real-world applications
+Build real-world applications
-📱 Master Flutter development
+Master Flutter development
-☁️ Learn backend and cloud systems
+Learn backend and cloud systems
-🤝 Contribute to open source
+Contribute to open source

 ---

-# ☕ Support
+# Support

 If you like my projects, please give them a ⭐

-Thanks for visiting my profile 🚀
+Thanks for visiting my profile...